Kahler-Einstein metrics, canonical random point processes and birational geometry: Analytic setup

 i.e. the top exterior power of the corresponding curvature form divided by the volume $V$ of the class $[\theta]$ (see below).
-More generally, according to the classical local pluripotential theory of Bedford-Taylor the expression in formula \ref{eq:def of ma meas text} makes locally sense for any bounded $\theta-$psh function (and the corresponding Monge-Ampère measure does not charge pluripolar subsets, i.e. sets of the form $\left\{ \varphi=-\infty\right\} $ for a $\theta-$psh function $\varphi.$ In general, following \cite{begz}, for any $\varphi\in PSH(X,\theta)$ we will denote by $MA(\varphi)$ the \emph{non-pluripolar Monge-Ampère measure} $MA(\varphi),$ which is a globally well-defined measure on $X$ (defined by replacing the ordinary wedge products with the so called non-pluripolar products introduced in \cite{begz}).
-In particular, we recall that for $\varphi$ an element in the subspace $PSH(X,\theta)_{min}$ of functions with minimal singularities the the total mass of $\theta_{\varphi}^{n}$ is independent of $\varphi$ and may be taken as the definition of the volume $V$ of the class $[\theta].$ With the normalization in \ref{eq:def of ma meas text} this thus means that for any $\varphi$ in $PSH(X,\theta)_{min}$ the measure $MA(\varphi)$ is a probability measure on $X.$ On the space $PSH(X,\theta)_{min}$ there is an energy type functional, denoted by $\mathcal{E},$ which may be defined as a primitive for the one-form defined by $MA(\varphi)/V,$ i.e.
+More generally, according to the classical local pluripotential theory of Bedford-Taylor the expression in formula \ref{eq:def of ma meas text} makes locally sense for any bounded $\theta-$psh function (and the corresponding Monge-Ampère measure does not charge pluripolar subsets, i.e. sets of the form $\left\{ \varphi=-\infty\right\} $ for a $\theta-$psh function $\varphi.$ The corresponding local Monge-Ampère measure is continuous (in the weak topology) with respect to decreasing sequences of bounded $\theta-$psh functions.
+In general, following \cite{begz}, for any $\varphi\in PSH(X,\theta)$ we will denote by $MA(\varphi)$ the \emph{non-pluripolar Monge-Ampère measure} $MA(\varphi),$ which is a globally well-defined measure on $X$ not charging pluripolar subsets and in particular not Zariski closed set.
+The measure $MA(\varphi)$ is defined by replacing the ordinary wedge products with the so called non-pluripolar products introduced in \cite{begz}).
+In particular, we recall that for $\varphi$ an element in the subspace $PSH(X,\theta)_{min}$ of functions with minimal singularities the total mass of $\theta_{\varphi}^{n}$ is independent of $\varphi$ and may be taken as the definition of the volume $V$ of the class $[\theta].$ With the normalization in \ref{eq:def of ma meas text} this thus means that for any $\varphi$ in $PSH(X,\theta)_{min}$ the measure $MA(\varphi)$ is a probability measure on $X.$ On the space $PSH(X,\theta)_{min}$ there is an energy type functional, denoted by $\mathcal{E},$ which may be defined as a primitive for the one-form defined by $MA(\varphi)/V,$ i.e.